History of Tankaria

-Latest Online Edition: March 2021 (Published on “My Tankaria” with added information)
+Latest Online Edition: March 2021 (Published on “My Tankaria” website with added information in English)

-The lands of the village were known as wasteland.
+The land surrounding the village was known as wasteland.
 People of this village made it cultivable by tying belts on their waists in the scorching summer heat.
-Due to the large families and the scarcity of land in the village, those who got little land or did not have any luck to have a small piece of land, they worked as labourers on the farm without hesitation.
-By painting, or repairing household items such as lanterns, they fulfilled the basic responsibility of supporting the family.
-To perform the basic responsibilities of feeding the family, people would carry heavy loads on their shoulders and walk from village to village, regardless of the heat or cold.
-Due to ploughing the fields, keep walking for door-to-door business, or driving cattle from one village to another, painful corns and calluses develop on their feet.
-They suffered a lot, but keep following the way of earning halal.
-The hardworking people of the village have made invaluable sacrifices of their entire lives and have endured hardships for the rest of their lives.
-The children were educated and the name of the village was brightened in the country and abroad.
-It is an undeniable fact that in the foundations of the tall buildings of the village’s distinct identity lies in the intelligence of the village elders, and the special contribution of their halal earnings.
-The echoes of our ancestor’s sounds left in air, are colliding with beautiful tall buildings, returned, frustrated, proclaiming to their children by shaking, awaking and asking, “Why forgotten?
-I was beaten/buried; I am the foundation of this building” . . .
+Due to the large families and the scarcity of land in the village, those who got little land or did not have any luck to have a small piece of land, worked as labourers on the agriculture farms without hesitation.
+They fulfilled the basic responsibility of supporting their family by painting or repairing such household items as lanterns.
+To perform the responsibility of feeding the family, people would carry heavy loads of merchandise on their shoulders and backs and walk from village to village, regardless of the heat or cold.
+Due to ploughing the fields, walking for miles from one village to other, going door-to-door for business, or driving cattle from one town to another, many a times painful corns and calluses developed on their feet.
+They suffered a lot but kept following the Sunnah way of earning halal.
+The hardworking people of the village have made invaluable sacrifices of their entire lives, enduring hardships as long as they lives.
+The children were educated and the village became renowned as the centre of education in the country and abroad.
+It is an undeniable fact that in the foundations of the tall edifice of the village’s distinct identity lies the intelligence and wisdom of the village elders and the contribution they made from their halal earnings.
+The sound of the loud voices of our ancestors left in the air is hitting the beautiful tall edifice called progress and is awaking their children by shaking them, and asking them in frustration, “Why you have forgotten?
+I am buried here; I am also the foundation of this building”.

 Part 1- Based on authentic historical sources: